 Another option making headlines is dextrose solution injections for osteoarthritis knee pain.
 Touted as a form of regenerative medicine due to its potential to reduce pain and stiffness by directing healing blood flow to your knee, this option also lacks research on its effectiveness.
 As such, it is also not endorsed by the Arthritis Foundation.

-Finally, for patients with mild to moderate arthritis knee pain, Platelet Rich Plasma (PRP) injections may relieve pain and improve mobility for up to one year.
+Finally, for patients with mild to moderate arthritis knee pain, Platelet Rich Plasma (PRP) injections may provide Knee Pain Relief and improve mobility for up to one year.
 The treatment works by injecting the platelet-rich portion of your own blood into your affected knee, helping promote healing and healthy new cell growth.
 While patient reported results are positive, we still lack scientific research into the safety and efficacy of this knee replacement alternative.

 Scientifically Backed Knee Replacement Alternatives